 Yolo 80 Corridor Improvements Project

-To review the Draft Environmental Document, scroll down to the section titled 'Resources for Review of the Draft Environmental Document (2023)'
+To review the Final Environmental Document, scroll down to the section titled 'Final Environmental Document (2024)

 The California Department of Transportation (Caltrans), in collaboration with stakeholders, proposes to construct improvements consisting of managed lanes, pedestrian/bicycle facilities, and Intelligent Transportation System (ITS) elements along Interstate 80 (I-80) and United States Route 50 (US-50) from the Solano/Yolo County line, through Yolo County, and to West El Camino Avenue on I-80 and Interstate 5 (I-5) on US-50 in Sacramento County.